SharePoint/sp-dev-docs/docs/declarative-customization/formatting-syntax-reference.md

 ### "@isSelected"

-This will evaluate to `true` for selected item(s) in a view and `false` otherwise.
+This will evaluate to `true` for the selected item(s) in a view and `false` otherwise.

 ### "@lcid"

-This will evaluate to the LCID of current culture.
-This can be used to format the date, time and numbers.
+This will evaluate to the LCID of the current culture.
+This can be used to format the date, time, and numbers.

 ### "@UIlcid"

-This will evaluate to the LCID of current UI culture.
+This will evaluate to the LCID of the current UI culture.
 This can be used to show localized display strings.